All Rights Reserved

-But, the fact is, if someone has the capacity of deep bonding (the foundation of love) they would never try to convince you to accept abuse.
+If someone has the capacity of deep bonding (the foundation of love) they would never try to convince you to accept abuse.
 There would never be abuse.
+And there would never be any form of discussion manipulating you into accepting abuse.

-No, no, no. Love does not send the brain into a negatively stressed state coupled with pain.
+Love does not send the brain into a negatively stressed state coupled with pain.
 Love is safe, a place of comfort, and initiates an entirely different set of chemistry from the brain in comparison to abuse.
 One set of chemistry is healing, while the other set is damaging over time.
+When you are with someone who loves you, you can be your authentic self.
+And that authentic self will show automatically.

 But he didn’t hit me? | She didn’t strike me?